EOSVR/EOSVR/offline-wallet.md

 ### Offline wallet

-Offline wallet can allow your storage your private key in one smartphone in offline mode.
+Offline wallet can allow your store your private key in one smartphone in offline mode.
 And can sign the transaction in another online smartphone by offline wallet.

+Download: [EOSVR Wallet 0.2](https://github.com/EOSVR/EOSVR/blob/master/wallet-cn.md)

 The following are steps.

-Download: [EOSVR Wallet 0.2](https://github.com/EOSVR/EOSVR/blob/master/wallet-cn.md)

 #### Offline wallet